Docker

 Managing Compose services

-• docker-compose up --no-deps <service>: Start a service without starting linked services
+docker-compose run <service> <command>: Run a command in a new containerdocker-compose exec <service> <command>: Run a command in an existing containerdocker-compose up --no-deps <service>: Start a service without starting linked services

 Managing Compose configuration

-• docker-compose config > <file>: Generate a Compose file in the specified format
+docker-compose config: Validate and view the Compose filedocker-compose config > <file>: Generate a Compose file in the specified format

 Managing Compose environments

-• docker-compose --env-file <file> <command>: Load environment variables from the specified file for the command
+docker-compose -f <file> <command>: Use the specified Compose file for the commanddocker-compose --env-file <file> <command>: Load environment variables from the specified file for the commanddocker-compose --project-name <name> <command>: Set the project name for the command

 For More please Visit Docker Docker free training Docker repository Alpine Linux